pluckabee/sketch-ts-claire/README.md

 I originally tried to use the react-router-dom Switch component but it was proving to be very messy looking and I couldn't get it to work with the provider pattern I wanted

 Because of the way i've normalised the data we can't choose between thumbnails/file images.
 I would mitigate this by having a thumbnailSmall and a thumbnailLarge property on my SketchArtboard Interface, or possibly returning to an array and having a helpert to pick the correct one.
-Right now, everything is just scaling so we are less performant than we could be
+Right now, everything is just scaling the biggets images so we are less performant than we could be

+The mobile view text will start to overlap the navigation if it getstoo long